University: King’s College London

-Turning to her advice for those seeking pupillage, she highlights that work experience and exposure are essential: “You have to demonstrate that you are sufficiently dedicated to have sought experience, and developed relevant skills.
+Turning to her advice for those seeking pupillage, she highlights that work experience and exposure are essential: “You have to demonstrate that you are sufficiently dedicated to have sought experience and developed relevant skills.
 Build up your CV with experience by volunteering.
 Think outside the box – it doesn’t have to be experience in a criminal law firm or advice clinic.
-Think about the key skills that you can demonstrate, such as interacting with clients, or being given documents that you needed to understand within a short timeframe and succeeding.
+Think about what key skills you can demonstrate, such as interacting with clients, or being given documents that you needed to understand and deploy within a short timeframe and succeeding.
 If I was applying for pupillage now, I would be applying broadly and resisting the temptation to pigeonhole myself to certain chambers.
-Look at the range of chambers and the work they do and you may find that there are many types of chambers that you might fit with.”
+Look at a range of chambers and the work they do and you may find that there are many types of chambers that you might fit in with.”

 Ini’s final – crucial – piece of advice emphasises the value of planning your own career path.
 “The one thing I would push to readers is the need to have a plan, ideally a five-year plan,” she argues.
 “When you start your practice you need to have an idea of where you want to go and what you want to achieve.
 When you are self-employed there is always the fear that if you turn down work, nothing else will come along, so it is easy to get into a pattern of taking on any work that people are sending or is allocated to you, but you also need to think about the direction that you want your practice to go.
 A plan helps you to tailor the work that you seek out and the instructions you accept.”